 We’ve written about good diets for chronic hemorrhoid sufferers in the past on this blog: Hemorrhoids High Fiber Diet

 Between these two mechanisms, either in isolation or in combination, extra acidity can build up in fecal residue and make hemorrhoids itch.

 Furthermore, it should also be noted that it is important to not scratch or dry out the area where your hemorrhoids itch, as this can make excessive itching worse.

 Poor Quality Wipes

-Wet wipes can sometimes cause itching as well.
+Wet wipes can sometimes make hemorrhoids itch as well.
 Poorly made wipes with chemical preservatives and plastic cloth can irritate the lining of the anus or the area towards the outside of the rectum.
 That irritation can cause itching or pain.

 Pro tip: Itching has the same nerve fibers as pain, and is actually just a low-grade level of pain.

-Look for a wipe with no chemicals and a cloth made from wood or bamboo fibers, like our organic baby wipes.
+Look for a wipe with no chemicals and a cloth made from bamboo or natural fibers, like our organic soothing wipes.

-If a bowel movement is too loose or too soft, it might be hard to cleanse properly, another source of irritation and itching.
-Regular toilet paper might not be effective.
-In this case, you will want to use wet wipes or a bidet, though heed the warnings about wipes in the previous section, as wipes can sometimes make your problem worse.
+If a bowel movement is too loose or too soft, it might be hard to cleanse properly with good hygiene.
+This is another source of irritation that makes hemorrhoids itch.
+Regular dry toilet paper might not be effective.
+In this case, you will want to use wet wipes or a bidet, though heed the warnings about wipes in the previous section, as wipes can sometimes make your hemorrhoids itching problem worse.